 - Candidate B: “During work experience at a Cardiology department, I attended a multidisciplinary meeting.
 I appreciated the teamwork required in patient care, as I observed the healthcare professionals provide their individual input to come up with a common plan which was in the patient’s best interest.”
 (288 characters)

 So what’s your final answer?
 You’re right!
-Candidate B is definitely better at describing, reflecting and emphasising what he’d learnt from his past experiences in using less characters!
-Further, if you’re struggling to reduce your character count, pick out how much is due to description of events and see if there is an alternative way of phrasing to make it more concise.
+Candidate B is definitely better at describing, reflecting and emphasising what he’d learnt from his past experiences in using fewer characters!
+Further, if you’re struggling to reduce your character count, pick out how much is due to the description of events and see if there is an alternative way of phrasing to make it more concise.
 You might just find you have gained some characters back!

 2. Do parts of my statement sound like I’m listing my experiences?

 I have no doubt you are all high achievers and ambitious individuals, with many extracurricular activities and voluntary work experiences.
-That’s fantastic, because it gives you plenty to talk about in your medical school personal statement and interview.
+That’s fantastic because it gives you plenty to talk about in your medical school personal statement and interview.
 However, what happens when you only have 4000 characters to fit it all in?
-It’s something I like to call the personal statement grocery list, where one experience leads onto another, and another and so on…While the candidates demonstrate how much they have done, they unfortunately do not get very far in the selection process.
+It’s something I like to call the personal statement grocery list, where one experience leads onto another, and another and so on…While the candidates demonstrate how much they have done, they, unfortunately, do not get very far in the selection process.
 It doesn’t matter whether you have two or twenty extracurricular activities if you are unable to expand on them and show what skills you have gained from it!
 You need to explain how having those skills will help you in Medicine or even as a doctor.
 This may mean that you have to leave some experiences out, which can be disheartening but pick and choose your best ones to represent yourself!

 Let’s go back to our Candidates A and B, who do you pick this time?

-- Candidate A: “I partake in various extracurricular activities including tennis, badminton and swimming.
+- Candidate A: “I partake in various extracurricular activities including tennis, badminton, and swimming.
 I also did Duke of Edinburgh and built on my team working skills.
 Having played the piano for over 5 years I now have a grade 5.”

-- Candidate B “Playing doubles badminton regularly and in inter school competitions has allowed me to become a better team player.
-On one occasion during match point my partner and I came up with a strategy for the coming round ensuring both of us felt comfortable with the plan.
+- Candidate B “Playing doubles badminton regularly and in inter-school competitions has allowed me to become a better team player.
+On one occasion during match point, my partner and I came up with a strategy for the coming round ensuring both of us felt comfortable with the plan.
 This won us the match!
 I was further able to build on my team working skills during Duke of Edinburgh…”